-A Roku TV can be used as a standard HDTV without needing an internet connection; however, when you want to stream movies and TV shows, an internet connection is required.
+A Roku TV can be used as a standard HDTV without the need for an internet connection.
+However, when you want to stream movies and TV shows, an internet connection is required.

 Should I be concerned with bandwidth caps?

-To stream movies and TV shows, your Roku device must download data from your channel providers.
-If you stream often, or you stream higher picture quality content, your Roku device must download larger amounts of data.
+To stream movies and TV shows, your Roku device must download data from channel providers like Netflix and YouTube.
+If you plan to stream often, or you plan to stream higher picture quality content, your Roku device must download larger amounts of data.
 Some ISPs have a limit, or a bandwidth cap, on the amount of data you can download in a given period of time before you incur additional fees.
 Contact your ISP to understand any applicable bandwidth caps.